Your membership has expired

 Re-activate

-In CR's tests, the 2023 BMW iX was one of several EVs to travel additional miles after zero range was indicated.
+In CR's tests, the BMW i4 was one of several EVs to travel additional miles after the dashboard said it had zero range left.

 Photo: John Powers/Consumer Reports